-On August 29, 2023, the Board of Directors approved a stock repurchase program pursuant to which the Company could repurchase up to \$ 20,000 of its common stock under the program for a period of approximately 12 months from September 1, 2023.
+On August 29, 2023, the Board of Directors approved a stock repurchase program pursuant to which the Company could may repurchase up to \$20,000 of its common stock under the program for a period of approximately 12 months from September 1, 2023.
 Under this program, the Company is authorized to repurchase its issued and outstanding common shares from time to time in open-market and privately negotiated transactions and block trades in accordance with federal securities laws.
-The share repurchase program does not obligate us to acquire any specific number of shares.
-The Company did not purchase any shares pursuant to this stock repurchase program during the three months ended March 31, 2024.
+The share repurchase program does not obligate us the Company to acquire any specific number of shares.
+The Company did not purchase any shares pursuant to this stock repurchase program during the three six months ended March 31, 2024 June 30, 2024.